muc111/OTRv4Plus/README.md

 - **SMP2** — responder encapsulates to derive `kem_ss`, computes `pq_binding_key = KDF(kem_ss || transcript_tag)`, signs the entire SMP2 wire body with ML-DSA-87 under that binding key
 - **SMP3/4** — each side verifies the previous ML-DSA-87 signature before processing classical fields, then signs its own output

-**Security:** breaking the equality proof requires breaking all three of the 3072-bit discrete log, ML-KEM-1024, and ML-DSA-87 simultaneously.
-The wire format is versioned (`0x02` = hybrid PQ) with no silent downgrade possible.
+**Design intent (not a verified result):** the hybrid layer is meant so that the equality proof is no weaker than the strongest of its three components — the 3072-bit discrete log, ML-KEM-1024, and ML-DSA-87 — so that defeating it would require breaking all three rather than any one.
+This is the goal of the construction, not a proven property: it is hand-written, unreviewed, and has not been analysed by anyone qualified to confirm it.
+The wire format is versioned (`0x02` = hybrid PQ) so a downgrade to the classical-only format is not silent, which is a checkable implementation fact rather than a security proof.

 **Wire overhead:** SMP1 grows from ~1.4 KB to ~8.1 KB (18 fragments), SMP2 from ~3.1 KB to ~16.4 KB (49 fragments) due to ML-KEM-1024 and ML-DSA-87 key material.